Assisted Living Regulations

 The construction of an ALR is different from a PCH.
 PCH residents live in bedrooms that may be shared by up to 4 people.
 ALR residents will have living units with kitchen capacity.
 No one will be forced to share a living unit.
 Living units will have a door with a lock and a private bathroom.
 This housing-service model will allow for privacy and maximum independence.
 It is similar to a studio apartment where the resident can make meals if desired and have a private bathroom.

 The level of care provided in an ALR is distinguishable from a PCH, offering another choice of long-term living options in the commonwealth.
-A person who needs the level of care of a nursing facility is not permitted to reside in a PCH and must transfer when their needs become too great.
+A person who needs the level of care of a nursing facility must transfer when their needs become too great.
 That same person, however, will be able to live in an ALR where they’ll be provided with the services they need to age in place.